 - No calculator allowed!

-Sixty of the questions are identical for both versions of the test, and the last 20 are specialized to either E or M. Biology E/M is offered on all regular SAT test dates.
+Sixty of the questions are identical for both versions of the test, while the last 20 are specialized to either E or M. Biology E/M is offered on the May, June, August, October, November, and December SAT Subject Test dates.

-You Just Took a Biology ClassIt's best to take the test in the spring right after you finish a biology course to cut down on study time.
-The College Board’s “recommended preparation” for the Biology subject test is:
+#1: You Just Took a Biology ClassIt's best to take the test in the spring right after you finish a biology course to cut down on study time.
+Here is the College Board’s recommended preparation for the Biology Subject Test:

 - A one-year introductory college preparatory course in biology